College football scores: Clemson, Ohio State lead the first 25 for the 2020 season

 24. UCF

-UCF had some setbacks in 2019, but the Knights returned to a talented quarterback quarterback with Dillon Gabriel, Darriel Mack Jr. and maybe McKenzie Milton, who didn't play a down in 2019 after suffering a horrible leg injury.
+UCF had some setbacks in 2019, but the Knights returned to a talented quarterback room with Dillon Gabriel, Darriel Mack Jr. and maybe McKenzie Milton, who did not play a down in 2019 after suffering a horrible leg injury .
 The Knights will be back in the American Athletic Conference mix, and third-year coach Josh Heupel has maintained the program's high standards.
 They will have opportunities to prove it against the promising ACC contenders in North Carolina and Georgia Tech.

 23. Virginia